Office of Work-Life Programs -

 families as discussed below.

-Purpose of Program The American Red Cross, chartered by Congress, provides
+The American Red Cross, chartered by Congress, provides

 relief to victims of disaster and helps people prevent, prepare for, and